 (4) Self-descriptive.
 In order to make agents autonomous and decentralized, they need to be loosely coupled with each other.
 As a result, the agents that an agent interacts with may not exist when it is developed, and they may not always be available in the future, for example, due to their migrations.
 Therefore, agents should be able to dynamically discover and interact with other agents without recompiling or changing any lines of code.
 In the Bio-Networking Architecture, each cyber-entity keeps its own descriptive information as attributes, and makes it available to other cyber-entities.
 It also maintains relationships with other cyber-entities.
 A relationship is established between two cyber-entities, and it contains attributes about a peer cyber-entity.
 With relationships and attributes, cyber-entities dynamically discover others and interact with each other [19].

-Through the above four features of cyber-entities, the Bio-Networking Architecture inherently addresses the key issues in pervasive computing (see Section 1), such as mobility, dynamic discovery, adaptability, scalability and ease of development and deployment.
+Through the above four features, the Bio-Networking Architecture addresses the current issues in pervasive computing, described in Section 1, mobility, dynamic discovery, adaptability, scalability and ease of development and deployment.

 3. The Bio-Networking Platform